 Returning to Incarnation, Johnston took his England experience, researched demographics, put together a team, and launched the Uptown ministry, which focused on capturing young adults in the area.
 “The Uptown ministry was intentionally built as a church within a church because they were going to spin us off as a new church if we did not fit, but after a year and half the church leaders said they liked Uptown because it brought a lot of energy to the place,” Johnston said.

 When he left Incarnation, Uptown Sunday attendance was pushing 500, nearly doubling the church.
 On holidays, that number was closer to 1,000.
 Johnston helped get the church involved in international mission trips, develop growth groups, and other creative ministries.
 For instance, he helped to start Theology Live, a lecture series in area bars that offered interesting theological topics that attracted the un-churched.
 “We would get people who would say, ‘I’m not ready to go to Church, but I’m glad you came to us.’”
 He also started Marathon Mass to offer prayer and communion to runners of the Dallas Marathon, which is always on a Sunday.
 Johnston began working at Saint Michael in January as Associate for Evangelism, working with the contemporary service, welcoming ministry, and evangelism.
+He recently transitioned to be the Associate for Modern Worship.
 He is bi-vocational, working part-time as a priest and also practicing trademark and patent law.
 He has served on several diocesan committees.

 Johnston’s twin boys are now age 12 and attend St. John’s Episcopal School.
 His wife, Robin, is an OB-GYN at Presbyterian Plano and Medical City Dallas and likes to cycle in her free time.
 Johnston is a runner and a private pilot.
 The family has a Jack Russell Terrier named Indiana Jones John Williams Johnston, or just Indy.
 Johnston’s identical twin brother Stuart is a surgeon at Baylor in Garland and he too has identical twin boys.
 When Johnston’s father, Robert, retired as a heart surgeon, he became ordained at age 77 in the Episcopal Diocese of West Texas.